swiffyjk/bleh/README.md

 ### Working with the script

-Script files can be found in the `build` and `src` directory. `build` files are used for defining global variables and tools, whereas `src` is used for the majority of bleh functionality.
+Script files can be found in `src`. `src/pages` are for the different pages found in bleh & last.fm, `src/components` are for page components and other components (reusable code found elsewhere). `src/build` contains globals and such. `src/` itself contains the main logic of the script.

 ### Building the script

-To combine all the separate files into a Tampermonkey-compatible file, run the `build.py` script and it will update the `bleh.user.js` file for use.
+To combine all the separate files into a Tampermonkey-compatible file, run the `node index.js` script and it will update the `bleh.user.js` file for use.

 ---